15th Mar 2023 17:30 hours

 The Great Hall, Sherfield Building, Imperial College London, Exhibition Road, SW7 2AZ

-This will be held as an in-person event.
+This will be held as an in-person event and will also be webcast live.

 The Rankine Lecture is widely viewed as the most prestigious of the invited lectures in geotechnics.
 It commemorates William John Macquorn Rankine, Professor of Civil Engineering at Glasgow University, who was one of the first engineers in the UK to make a significant contribution to soil mechanics.
 He is best known for his theory for the earth pressure on retaining walls.